Course Catalog | General Information

 Sanctions

-The following action(s) or sanctions may be imposed upon any Student after being found responsible
+The following action(s) or sanctions may be imposed upon any Student after being found

 for violating the Student Code of Conduct:

-o Conversation – A conversation with the student regarding the violation and steps to prevent a
+o Conversation – A conversation with the student regarding the violation and steps

 violation from occurring again.

-o Warning – A notice in writing to the student that the student is violating or has violated
+o Warning – A notice in writing to the student that the student is violating or has

 institutional regulations.

 o Probation – A written reprimand for violation of specified regulations.
-Probation is for a
+Probation

-designated period of time and includes the probability of progressively more severe disciplinary
+designated period of time and includes the probability of progressively more severe

-actions if the student is found to violate any institutional regulation(s) during or after the
+actions if the student is found to violate any institutional regulation(s) during

 probationary period.